hanshuebner/xslt3-loader/README.md

     import { stylesheet as example } from '../example.xsl';

-The stylesheet can then be used in invokations to Saxon-JS 2:
+The stylesheet can then be used in invocations to Saxon-JS 2:

     console.log(SaxonJS.transform({ stylesheetInternal: example,
                                     sourceText: '<foo>bar</foo>',